 - You must delete a mirror vault before you can delete the corresponding backup vault.

 - You can create a backup vault when you create a backup client.

 To create a mirror vault, perform the following steps:

 - In the left-side navigation pane, click Overview.

-- In the Create Mirror Vault dialog box, select a region where the new mirror vault
+- In the Create Mirror Vault pane, select the region where you want to create the mirror

-- Enter the Vault Name.
-The vault name must be a maximum of 32 characters in length.
+- Enter a vault name.
+The name must be 1 to 32 characters in length.

-- Enter the Vault Description as required, and click Create.
+- Enter a description of the vault and click Create.

 Restore files from a backup stored in a mirror vault